 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-These withdrawal amounts consist of:
+These withdrawal amounts include:

 Taxable Portion - Direct Rollover

-Taxable Portion – Paid Directly to the Member
+Taxable Portion – Paid directly to You

 Non-Taxable Portion – Direct Rollover

-Non-Taxable Portion – Paid Directly to the Member
+Non-Taxable Portion – Paid directly to You